Enteee/duckpond.ch/_drafts/a-powerful-udev-script-template.md

 #
 ```

-We can use such scripts in in a udev rule like this:
+We can use such scripts in a udev rule like this:

 ```shell
 SUBSYSTEM=="usb", \